Tips for Important Video Meetingssstamboulie2021-06-10T23:01:11-04:00

-- Face the light.
-If the light is behind you, you’ll be in shadow and risk looking like someone in the witness protection program. :)
+Make sure the light is in front of you, as if it’s behind you, you’ll be in shadow and risk looking like someone in the witness protection program. :)

-- Face the window or close the blinds.
-If the call is important or you’ll be having multiple video calls, it’s worth the effort to rearrange the room so your desk or table faces the window.
+If the call will be during the day, make the effort to rearrange the room so your desk or table faces the window, as long as the background from this angle will be appealing.
 If you absolutely can’t face the window, close the curtains/blinds and make twice the effort with the other tips below.

-- If you’re using a laptop, place it on a 12-24 inch stack of books so the camera at the top of the screen is at eye level.
+If you’ll be using a laptop, place it on a 12-24 inch stack of books so the camera at the top of the screen is at eye level.

-- If you’re using a cell phone and don’t have a stand or tripod, DON’T plan on holding it the holding time – build a stand.
-Begin by building a platform of large books 16-24″ high.
-Then prop up your phone vertically using whatever you can find – one option is to lean it on a smaller stack of books and put a coaster or two in front of it.
+Generally it’s best to avoid using our cell phone for a video interview, but if you have no alternative, build a stand if you don’t have a tripod – DON’T plan on holding it the whole time.
+Begin by building a deep platform of large books 16-24″ high.
+Then prop up your phone, using whatever you can find, so that it is completely vertical and the camera is at eye level.
+One option is to lean it on a smaller stack of books and put a coaster or two in front of it.

-- Make a test call using the platform you’ll be using later (Zoom, Skype, Teams, Facetime etc.)
+Always make a test call using the platform you’ll be using later (Zoom, Teams, WebEx, Google Meet, Facetime, Skype etc.)